StarpTech/nextjs-rkoa-505/README.md

 npm install && npm
 ```

-After a while, a new browser tab will open,
+After a while, a new brodewdwedwser tab will open,
 and you can start exploring the application.
 If no tab is open, navigate to [http://localhost:3000](http://localhost:3000).